×

 1. Kale

 Although kale became quite the popular vegetable for blending into smoothies, that doesn't mean everyone loves it as a vegetable on its own.
 With its tough and fibrous texture, it isn't the most enjoyable to eat.
-Not to mention, kale has a rather bitter flavour that doesn't appeal to many, making it a challenging vegetable for most people to eat.
+Not to mention, kale has a rather bitter flavor that doesn't appeal to many, making it a challenging vegetable for most people.

 2. Celery